LauraGomezjurado/audio-denoising/README.md

 # Audio Denoising – 60 Hz Hum-Removal

-> Publication-ready code, results and an interactive demo for **Spectrogram U-Net** that suppresses mains hum in speech recordings.
+> code, results and an interactive demo for **Spectrogram U-Net** that suppresses mains hum in speech recordings.

 ---